AntoineAssal/AntoineAssal/README.md

 # Hello, Friend! <img height="30px" src="https://cdn.discordapp.com/attachments/626937929121529896/820101529692405790/53bf53eb8b91d0990ddc32cbc30becee222.png">

-## My name is Antoine
+My name is **Antoine**

 <!--**AntoineAssal/AntoineAssal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-## I'm a Computer Science and Engineering Student at Concordia University
+- 👨‍💻 I'm a Computer Science and Engineering Student at Concordia University
 - 💼 I’m a Junior Dev working on [Data 4 Action](http://data4actions.com)'s project.
 - 📚 I’m currently learning everything about Frontend and Backend technologies with some DevOps 😅
 - ✨ I'm into gaming, poetry, graphic/UI design and the color green 💚